Peilong/peilong-website/content/courses/ds420/grading.md

 Teams are responsible for finding the project of their interest and discussing the project feasibility face-to-face with the project manager, a.k.a., the instructor 1 week before the project proposal is due.
 Project formation is on a rolling basis, meaning formerly finalized projects cannot be taken again by another team.
 The grading of the final project consists of four major aspects:

 *	10%: the project proposal (including the conversation with the instructor a week before due);
-* 20%: mid-term project check (must have shown substantial exploratory data analysis);
+* 20%: milestone 1 (must have shown substantial exploratory data analysis);
+* 20%: milestone 2 (data modeling and evaluations are done);
-*	40%: the project demonstration; code and slides are due the night before the presentation day;
+*	30%: the project demonstration; code and slides are due the night before the presentation day;
-*	30%: everything else including report; revised code and the report are due on the last day of the final exam week.
+*	20%: everything else including revised code and the final report is due on the last day of the final exam week.

 The requirements and grading rubric for each component of the project will be posted on Canvas.
 Under no circumstances should any student copy the code from an outside source.
 Source code similarity tools will be used to detect plagiarism.